-2.1 This policy has been approved by the directors of the Trust.
+2.1 This policy has been approved by the Trustee Body of Knightsfield School.
 It sets out our rules on Data Protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.